 Lemons can help restore the body’s pH, they can kill bacteria, are very good for our liver and can help with breathing disorders.
 They have many more benefits, but above all, lemons are rich in vitamin C and flavonoids that work against cold and flu, and strengthen the immune system.

 Honey is anti-bacterial and anti-fungal, and it reduces cough and throat irritation.
 I combine fresh squeezed lemon juice with honey in a jar and keep it in the refrigerator.
 For every one medium size lemon, I add one tablespoon of honey.
 Then we drink a couple of tablespoons two or three times a day.

 Last but certainly not least!
 Garlic is called the antibiotic of nature.
 It’s got so many benefits; from lowering blood pressure, to lowering the risk of heart disease, to preventing Alzheimer’s disease and dementia.
 And it can also prevent cold and flu.
-You can find organic garlic supplements like this one, but I just use actual garlic that I harvest from my garden this Summer (or you can get organic garlic at the store or the farmer’s market, of course).
+You can find organic garlic supplements, but I just use actual garlic that I harvest from my garden this Summer (or you can get organic garlic at the store or the farmer’s market, of course).
 I eat one clove a day.
 Yes, I do.
 Raw garlic is not tasty or fun to eat.
 I also need to warn you that after a few weeks of eating raw garlic, you might start to smell like garlic.
 But hey, you’ll be healthy and strong so that’s a fair trade.

 So here you have it.
 6 easy natural remedies we can all start using today to prevent cold and flu.
 For a healthy, strong, and happy Winter!

 Is there anything else you’ll add to this list?